 Submitted by the Office of Commercial Vessel Compliance

 This blog is not a replacement or substitute for the formal posting of regulations and updates or existing processes for receiving formal feedback of the same.
-Links provided on this blog will direct the reader to official source documents, such as the Federal Register, Homeport and the Code of Federal Regulations.
-These documents remain the official source for regulatory information published by the Coast Guard.
+Links provided on this blog will direct the reader to official publications, such as the Federal Register, Homeport and the Code of Federal Regulations.
+These publications remain the official source for regulatory information published by the Coast Guard.